Long-range correlations in pinned athermal networks: Pinned Network Model

-We study a system of particles with initial positions $\{\vec{r}_{i,0}\} \equiv \{x_{i,0},y_{i,0}\}$, arranged in an $L \times L$ triangular lattice with lattice constant $R_0$.
+We study a system of equal-sized particles with initial positions $\{\vec{r}_{i,0}\} \equiv \{x_{i,0},y_{i,0}\}$, arranged in an $L \times L$ triangular lattice with lattice constant $R_0$.
 We impose periodic boundary conditions in both the $x$ and $y$ directions.
 Each particle interacts with its nearest neighbours through a distance dependent force law.
 We consider these interactions to be harmonic, with a spring constant $K$ and an equilibrium bond length $L_{\text{rest}}$.
-Our results can be easily generalized to other interaction types as well.
+Our results can be easily generalized to other types of interactions as well.
 The Hamiltonian of the system is given by

 where $m_i$ is the mass and $\vec{r}_{i}$ represents the instantaneous position of the $i^{\text{th}}$ particle.
-The brackets $\langle \rangle$ in the above summation denote nearest-neighbours on the triangular lattice network.
+The brackets $\langle \rangle$ in the above summation denote nearest-neighbours on the triangular lattice network with $j>i$.
 We define $R_0 = L_{\text{rest}}(1 + \alpha)$, where $\alpha$ quantifies the compression of the initial crystalline state.
 When $\alpha < 0$ the system is overcompressed and the forces between the vertices (particles) are repulsive, whereas when $\alpha > 0$ the system is under-compressed and the forces are attractive.
-We consider the athermal version of this system, i.e. the zero temperature limit in which the momentum term in Eq.~(\ref{hamiltonian}) is irrelevant, and we only deal with the {\it minimum} of the potential energy.
-In addition to the inter-particle forces, we impose forces $\vec{f}_{i,\text{ext}}$ that represent the external or active force acting at every vertex $i$.
-In our simulations, we use the FIRE (Fast Inertial Relaxation Engine) algorithm \cite{fire} to minimize the energy of the system for a given realization of the external forces.
+We consider the athermal version of this system, i.e. the zero temperature limit in which the momentum term in Eq.~(\ref{Eq_hamiltonian}) is irrelevant, and we only deal with the {\it minimum} of the potential energy.
+In addition to the inter-particle forces, we impose forces $\vec{f}_{i,\text{ext}}$ at every vertex $i$ that represent the external pinning forces acting on the system.
+We display a typical force balanced configuration of such a network in the presence of random pinning forces in Fig.~\ref{fig_schematic}.